eamonn2014/Three-level-nested-variance-components-analysis/README.md

 'Three-level-nested-variance-components-analysis.R' Simulate plot and analyse such a study design.

-'Three-level-nested-variance-components-analysis.App' Simulate plot and analyse such a study design.
+'Three-level-nested-variance-components-analysis' Shiny App to simulate plot and analyse such a study design.

 Deployed here.